ADHD testing: Understanding Qbtech norm data

 The normative database contains data that can be compared for patients aged 6-60.
 Within this range, there are certain age groups where additional caution should be exercised when interpreting results.

 For children aged 6 to 6.5, the threshold for atypical results is relatively high.
-This is because children in this age group may make quite a few errors in the test before they are considered atypical.
-This is intentional, to avoid over-diagnosis in this group where developmental maturity can differ significantly.
+This is because children in this age group may make quite a few errors in the test before we consider them atypical.
+This is intentional to avoid overdiagnosis in this group, where developmental maturity can differ significantly.

-Puberty (commonly between 12 and 15) is another age range where additional caution should be taken in result interpretation.
+Healthcare providers should take additional caution in result interpretation during puberty (commonly between ages 12 and 15).
 Puberty can add to their mood and behavioural difficulties as well as fluctuating hormones which can exacerbate ADHD symptoms.

 Has the normative database ever been updated?

-Yes, the database was updated in 2011 with additional data collection intended to make the database as representative as possible.
+Yes, the 2011 database update includes additional data collection to make it as representative as possible.

 Is there support available to interpret results from the normative database?